CFitz-spec/Hired/README.md

 I've tried to do this and use the website OnRender however I can't seem to get it to work.
 I think I'm doing something wrong with initialising the secret variables.
 I keep getting an API request error, so the API key isn't correct.

 I tried to use it without using secret variables.
 But it still is getting a bad request error.
-It works on my local host but somehow the error is coming when I upload to git hub.
+It works on my local host but somehow the error is coming when I upload to the Git Hub.
 Unsure here.

+Update 01/08
+I'm still trying to get the .env to work.
+I seem to be getting /n at the end of my auth.
+I don't understand why, this seems to be a line break? or new line? but why is it coming and still doesn't explain why it doesn't work if I don't use the .env and just put in the codes.

-Annoying that I can't get it to upload.... ah well, that's whyI'm learning
+Annoying that I can't get it to upload.... ah well, that's why I'm learning